AliRezaJoodi/Electronics_Exercises/PSU_DCDC_Forward_Iso_Async_NotSchmitt/README.md

-## Forward DC-DC Converter, Isolated, Asynchronous, Based on Not-Schmitt
+## Forward DC-DC Converter, Isolated, Non-Synchronous, Based on Not-Schmitt
 Note: A simple example Just for exercises.
 Note: It's better to use a PWM controller IC.